lejund576/blog-stphnbkr/content/blog/general/2023/01/lookingahead.md

 + Hopefully, I will become a Manchester United season ticket holder
 + Improve at Chess
 + Learn Python and possibly pursue the DevNet certification
++ Write at least one blog post a month